Zcash Wallets Compared 2026: Which One Should You Use?

 Cons:

-- Limited Shielded Focus: While capable of handling transactions, it may not offer the granular privacy controls found in ECC's reference implementations.
+- Limited Shielded Focus: While capable, it may not offer the granular privacy controls found in ECC's reference implementations.

 - Community Support: Being less central than Zashi, its support channels are smaller.